Understanding Your Rights as a Locum Doctor

 🏖️ Annual Leave

-Prior to 2006, this will was previously rolled up into your agreed hourly rate on your payslip (known as 'rolled up holiday pay').
-However, legally, your payslip must now clearly state which parts of your pay are from salary and which parts are holiday pay, which will allow you to easily keep track of this.
+Before 2006, holiday pay was rolled up into your agreed hourly rate on your payslip however, it is now a legal requirement that your payslip defines which part of your pay is from salary and which is holiday pay.
+This makes it easier to keep track of whether or not you are being paid properly.
 You can read our full article on interpreting your payslip here.

-If you find that you are not receiving holiday pay, then you should raise this at the first instance with either your locum agency, or the HR/Payroll of the staff bank where you are working at.
-As a result of doing so, you may find a substantial back payment for all the shifts you've worked.
+If you have not received your holiday pay, speak to your locum agency or the HR/Payroll of the staff bank where you're working.
+You may find you are owed a substantial back payment for all the shifts you've worked.

-Occasionally, Trusts and agencies may get away with this.
-This is usually because they would have advertised that the hourly rate was inclusive of any holiday pay 'before' you agreed to any work.
-Whilst doing this is not best practice, it isn't illegal as they have technically paid you for the time.
-However, they would still need to separate this on your payslip going forward.
+Occasionally, Trusts and agencies may get away not paying out holiday pay, usually because they advertised a role with an hourly rate inclusive of any holiday pay.
+This is not best practice but it isn't illegal as they have technically paid you for the time.
+However, they would still need to separate the basic pay and holiday pay on your payslip going forward.

-However, if you are not told this in advance of accepting work, and a Trust or agency later tells you that their standard practice is to 'roll it up' then in despite of this, you would be entitled to reclaim your holiday entitlement for the hours you have already worked.
+If you weren't told in advance of accepting work that the hourly rate is inclusive of holiday pay, and a Trust or agency later tells you that their standard practice is to 'roll it up' then you are still entitled to reclaim your holiday pay for the hours you have already worked, as you were not told about this policy in advance.

-If you're having issues with raising this with your Trust or agency directly, we recommend getting in contact with either the BMA or Acas for further advice about employee workplace rights.
+If you're having issues regarding holiday pay, either from your Trust or agency, we recommend getting in contact with the BMA or Acas for further advice about employee workplace rights.

 😴 Rest Breaks